Trusted by 2,000+ businesses • 4.8★ rating

 When a user enters a search query, the search engine processes the query and retrieves a list of relevant results.
 The search engine uses complex algorithms to analyze the query and match it to the most relevant results available on the internet.

 Search engines use a variety of techniques to determine the relevance of a webpage to a particular query.
 These techniques include analyzing the content of the webpage, the number and quality of links pointing to the webpage, and the overall popularity of the webpage.
+For example, creating a search query bar can significantly enhance user experience by allowing them to input precise queries directly on your site.
+If you’re interested in learning more, check out how to make a search query bar for better optimization.

 Types of Queries